 You require an audit.

 There are times when a traditional financial statement audit won't provide the information the board needs.
+When you have identified a significant breakdown in the process of protecting your association's money, you need to know the extent and the amount of loss as quickly as possible.
 In these moments, your C.O.R.E. team works with the board, the manager and other stakeholders to verify the integrity of the process and recommend changes to enhance the security of Association assets.

 During a forensic audit, our team reviews transactions to discover what caused non-compliance with Association requirements and policies.
 The focus is on evaluating the breadth of non-compliance and quantifying its impact.
 While no one ever wants to face the problems that management's non-compliance with appropriate controls can cause, knowing the extent of the damage is extremely important to recovering from the offending parties.

 If you feel that you need additional insight into transactions or are concerned that management might be doing something it shouldn't, feel free to click the link below to contact us and learn more about how a forensic examination might help you.